thalida/builders-guide/README.md

 # Todo
--[x] Refactor ItemImage to take one or many items to loop through -[x] content looper logic would (kinda) be in item image as transtions -[] Once done test if stained glass works
+-[x] Refactor ItemImage to take one or many items to loop through -[x] content looper logic would (kinda) be in item image as transtions -[x] Once done test if stained glass works
--[] Afterwards get stained glass panes to work
--[] Confirm all sets are working correctly
+-[] get missing tags (eg. stained glass pane group) -[] Confirm all sets are working correctly
 -[] Check if 1.15 vs 1.16 dropdown works
--[] Get images for werid things like "cows" and "water" -[] Create a better placeholder image
+-[] Get images for weird things like "cows" and "water" -[] Create a better placeholder image
 -[] Review ALL complex logic